Does a USPTO trademark application require any documents?

 Assuming your trademark application is not based on a foreign filing, you will eventually need to submit evidence of use of your mark on your identified goods or services.
 No evidence is required upfront in an ITU application, of course, since you have not yet used the mark.
 In a use-based application, you must include such use evidence by submitting proper specimens of use.

-If your trademark application is based on a foreign application or registration, you might be able to skip filing any specimens.
-Instead, you can bypass specimen requirements by submitting a copy of your foreign registration for the same trademark.
+If your trademark application is based on a foreign registration, you may be able to skip filing any specimens.
+In particular, you can bypass specimen requirements by submitting a copy of your foreign registration for the same trademark.

 What information can be provided in a trademark application without supporting documentation?